Claudia Christian: Career

 From 1994 to 1998, Christian appeared as Commander Susan Ivanova on Babylon 5.
 She left the science fiction series when contract negotiations for the fifth and final season broke down.
 Series creator J. Michael Straczynski maintains that she chose to leave of her own accord, while Christian stated that she wished to return for the final season but was released when she requested a reduction in the number of episodes in which she would appear so she could complete another project.
-Christian did appear in the series finale, reprised her role in Babylon 5: In the Beginning and Babylon 5: Thirdspace, collaborated with cast members on the album The Be Five, and conceived her own interactive fan convention, Claudia Con UK, which took place in the UK.
+Christian reprised the role of Ivanova in the series finale and the television films Babylon 5: In the Beginning and Babylon 5: Thirdspace.
+She collaborated with cast members on the album The Be Five and conceived her own interactive fan convention, Claudia Con UK, which took place in the UK.

 Christian posed for a nude pictorial in the October 1999 issue of Playboy.

-Following the success of Babylon 5, Christian guest starred on other series including Highlander: The Series, Judd Apatow's Freaks and Geeks, NYPD Blue, Everwood, Nip/Tuck, Grimm, Criminal Minds, Castle, The Mentalist, and NCIS, and voiced the role of Helga in Atlantis: The Lost Empire.
+Following the success of Babylon 5, Christian guest starred on other series including Highlander: The Series, Judd Apatow's Freaks and Geeks, NYPD Blue, Everwood, Nip/Tuck, Grimm, Criminal Minds, Castle, The Mentalist, and NCIS, and voiced Helga Sinclair in Atlantis: The Lost Empire.
 In 2004, she returned to Laguna Beach, California, where she attended high school, to star in the American premiere of Michael Weller's play What the Night Is For with Kip Gilman and directed by Richard Stein.
 She also starred in the British series Starhyke, on Showtime's Look, and in the BBC comedy series Broken News.
 In addition, Christian played Janine Foster in the Doctor Who audio drama The Reaping and appeared in the films The Garden with Lance Henriksen and Half Past Dead with Steven Seagal.

 As of 2020, Christian appears as Captain Elaine Maynard on the Fox series 9-1-1 and as the voice of the goddess Hera in the Netflix series Blood of Zeus.
 She also plays the title role in the Anne Manx radio series and voices characters in major video games including Call of Duty: Infinite Warfare, The Elder Scrolls V: Skyrim, Fallout 4, and Pizza Morgana.
-Guild Wars 2 as Norn female voice, and recently Xal'atath World of Warcraft.
+She appeared in Guild Wars 2 as a Norn, and World of Warcraft as Xal'atath.